Reasons Black & Grey RV Holding Tanks Clog

 If your black tank suddenly flows more and it seems like a vacuum seal was broken by allowing air into the tank, then you know the air vent is clogged.

 Once you’ve emptied your black tank with the toilet open, you can try to unclog the air vent by removing the cap to it on the roof and sticking a hose down to break up whatever is clogging it.

 If your roof cap was on properly, it shouldn’t be anything more than a wasps’ nest or some toilet paper that found its way into the vent.

 Normally, the smell indicates which one is which, but if you don’t know for sure, you can always flush out both of them.

-Once you are done flushing out the vent, you will need to reseal the screw on the cap.
+Once you are done flushing out the vent, you will need to reseal the screws on the cap.

 Dump Water Into The Toilet